LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

    Returns the image file path and name, or ``null`` for in-memory images.

-Return the height and Width of an Image
+Return the Height and Width of an Image
 ---------------------------------------

 Use the `image->height` and `image-width` methods on an image object.
 This